Proud to be a parkrun practice

 We welcome two new trainee GPs to the practice.
-Dr Claire Kingswood is a third year Speciality Trainee who will be with us for an eighteen month placement from March 2019.
-Dr Sarah Bowcock is a second year Speciality Trainee who will be with us for a six month placement from February 2019.
-Dr Bowcock will replace Dr Michael Mojeed who leaves us on 5th February to move on to his next stage of training.
+Dr Dominic Chilon is a second year Speciality Trainee who will be with us for a six month placement from August 2019.
+Dr Rebecca Mann is a second year Foundation trainee who will be with us for a four month placement from August 2019.
 For more information about Junior Doctors please click here.

 Please click 'read our newsletter' to view our Spring 2018 newsletter.
 You can also sign up for our Practice Newsletter here.